vcrawfordnelson/portfolio-project-s24/README.md

 Finally, I used SVM to predict GI using only the nutrient data.
 I started with a radial basis function kernal since this is a more complex problem that hasn't seemed to have much luck with linear relationships.
 The initial r^2 was a low 0.3512.
 After some fine-tuning using GridSearch, the best model parameters identified were 'C': 100, 'epsilon': 1, 'gamma': 0.1 with a much improved but still not incredible r^2 score of 0.6546.

+# Future Research

+I would love to see future research expand this dataset, particularly the triple_threat_df.
+Additionally, now that this data has been made more accesible, the hope is to see more functional uses to help people track glycemic load and oxalate consumption throught the day.